Cambodian genocide: Denial of the genocide

-In 1979 the Workers' Communist Party (Canada) published a pamphlet after their visit to Cambodia stating that reports of mass killings and other atrocities were made up by USA and then used by the Soviet Union and Vietnam.
-According to them, part of the death toll was made up by the US embassy in Thailand and popularized by François Ponchaud.
-They claim as well that reports or images were made up by Thai intelligence and Lon Nol supporters.
+In 1979, some members of the Canadian Workers' Communist Party published a pamphlet after their visit to Cambodia.
+The pamphlet stated that reports of mass killings and other atrocities were made up by the USA and it also stated that the reports were then used by the Soviet Union and Vietnam.
+According to them, a part of the death toll was made up by the US embassy in Thailand and then, it was popularized by François Ponchaud.
+They also claimed that the reports and images of the Khmer Rouge's atrocities were made up by Thai intelligence and supporters of Lon Nol.

 A few months before his death on 15 April 1998, Pol Pot was interviewed by Nate Thayer.
 During the interview, he stated that he had a clear conscience and denied being responsible for the genocide.
 Pol Pot asserted that he "came to carry out the struggle, not to kill people."
 According to Alex Alvarez, Pol Pot "portrayed himself as a misunderstood and unfairly vilified figure".
 In 2013, Cambodian Prime Minister Hun Sen unanimously passed legislation that prohibits the denial of the Cambodian genocide and other war crimes committed by the Khmer Rouge; a bill that mirrors legislation passed in European nations after the conclusion of the Holocaust.

 The legislation was passed despite comments by opposition leader Kem Sokha, who is the deputy president of the Cambodian National Rescue Party.
-Sokha stated that exhibits at the Tuol Sleng Genocide Museum were fabricated and that the artifacts had been faked by the Vietnamese following their invasion in 1979.
+Sokha stated that exhibits at the Tuol Sleng Genocide Museum were fabricated and that the artifacts were faked by the Vietnamese following their invasion in 1979.
 Sokha's party has claimed that his comments were taken out of context.
+Cambodia scholar Ben Kiernan and Genocide Scholar Gregory Stanton personally saw the records and photographs at Tuol Sleng prison in 1980 and vouch for their authenticity.